 As from 1st July, 2003, Aruba introduced the New Fiscal Regime (NFR) which abolished its offshore regime as such.
-See Offshore Legal and Tax Regimes and Domestic Corporate Taxes for a full description of the NFR.
+See Offshore Legal and Tax Regimes and Domestic Corporate Taxation for a full description of the NFR.

 Companies formed prior to the introduction of the NFR were 'grandfathered' into the NFR.
 Existing privileges continued until the end of 2007, making an effective tax rate of 2.4% to 3% for foreign-owned companies.

 The NFR contains a specific exemption for the AEC (see below), although the exemption is disapplied in the event that the AEC generates profits from illegal activities, as defined under Aruba criminal law.
 In such case all of the AEC's profits earned from the day of incorporation will be liable to profit tax at the rate of 28% (reduced from 35% on 1 January, 2007).

 However, as from January 1, 2006, Aruba has introduced a revised tax regime for these companies, which offers three possibilities to AEC companies:

 - The AEC can continue its activities as a fully taxed corporation, subject to tax at the normal rate.